aandrew-me/ytDownloader/README.md

 ```
 npm start
 ```
 To build for Linux (It will create packages as specified in package.json).
 The builds are stored in **release** folder.
+You need to be in a Linux environment to execute those scripts.
+Otherwise you can download the ffmpeg binary for the respective platform and put it in the root directory of the app and build with electron-builder.
 ```
 npm run linux
 ```